 Hence, it’s important for brands to ensure that they’re on top of the SEO and content marketing game!

 Increasing Conversion Rates

 Admittedly, mastering the art of optimization and engaging content is no easy feat.
 Even some of today’s greatest experts still struggle with perfecting their respective SEO campaigns.
-This is because search engines are constantly on their feet, updating their respective softwares to make sure that they consistently deliver great information to users.
+This is because search engines are constantly on their feet, updating their respective software to make sure that they consistently deliver great information to users.

 But there are certain habits brands can make note of that can help them increase their conversion rates!

-Finding The Right Words
+Finding The Right Words to Create a Message

 One of the most crucial factors in each SEO campaign is its targeted keywords.
 These are the words or phrases a brand should rank for.
 And while it may seem like picking keywords that relate to your brand is pretty easy, there are factors people need to keep in mind to ensure they are the right keywords for them like search intent and search volume.

 The success of your SEO efforts lies in strategically using the right phrases and words.
-With that in mind, brands should take their time doing their keyword research before proceeding on the optimization itself!
+With that in mind, brands should take their time doing their keyword research before proceeding with the optimization itself!

 Recent studies have revealed that a large number of marketers think content plays a crucial role in creating SEO-friendly websites.
 Have you ever wondered why NBA stars can poke emotional connections with basketball fans?
 Why Nike has a wide audience reach?
 Because they tell great stories behind their brands.

 Without great content, people won’t have a reason to stay on your site further.
 Marketers believe that content marketing can significantly increase engagement rates and could even improve lead rates!